dbd-challenge/dbdc3/docs/data/index.md

 <img src="https://dbd-challenge.github.io/dbdc3/images/docomo.JPG" width="300">

 This track is endorsed by [Special Interest Group on Spoken Language Understanding and Dialogue Processing (SIG-SLUD)](https://jsai-slud.github.io/sig-slud/) of [the Japanese Society of Artificial Intelligence (JSAI)](https://www.ai-gakkai.or.jp/en/).

+# Contact

+If you have any questions or comments, please contact us by dbdc3-organizers@googlegroups.com.